radrow/ddtrace/EXAMPLE.md

   deadlock has occurred.
 When this happens, the application will end with a **"Timeout"** message.

-To execute the application, run the following command in the `ddmon` root
+To execute the small example application, run the following command in the `ddmon` root directory:
-directory:

 ```bash
 docker run --rm ddmon bash -c 'cd example-system; mix run -e "MicrochipFactory.start_two"'